alex-gutev/live_cells_cpp/doc/2-expressions.md

 ## Exception Handling

-If an exception is thrown during the computation of a cell's value it is rethrown when the value is referenced.
+If an exception is thrown during the computation of a cell's value, it is rethrown when the value is referenced.
 This allows exceptions to be handled using `try` and `catch` inside computed cells: